 There’s a video that’s been circulating the internet for about three years.
-In it, Ron Alston, Jr, a father says morning affirmations in the mirror with his then three-year-old daughter.
-Since then, Alston has been repeatedly praised for helping his daughter, Aliya, establish a habit that builds self-confidence and serves as a tool for coping with the many twists and turns she may experience in life.
+In it, Ron Alston, Jr, a father, says morning affirmations in the mirror with his then-three-year-old daughter, Aliya.
+Since that time, Alston has been repeatedly praised for helping Aliya establish a habit that builds self-confidence and serves as a tool for coping with the many twists and turns she may experience in life.

 It turns out, the affirmations in the mirror were just one example of how Alston intentionally parents his daughter.
 Per Alston, “I do something different daily, depending on what’s going on in her life and will best serve her.”